JonasHellgren/MachineLearning/src/main/java/policy_gradient_problems/documentation/markdown/multi_step_return_calculation.md

 Time steps between 0 and tEnd are used.
 So time t is in [0,tEnd].
-An episode ends at time T, see figure below.
+An episode ends at time tEndep, see figure below.
 A critical part is the target value, it is defined in addValueTarget(sumRewards + valueFut).
 The term valueFut makes things a bit tricky, hence a deeper explanation follows.
 If isFutureStateOutside() is true, t+tHor is outside the end of the episode, hence valueFut must be zero.